 We entered the Dixie National Forest, red rocks blanketed with snow.
 At Red Canyon Visitors Center, we noticed Smokey the Bear had snow on the rim of his hat.
 Since it was snowing we explored some trails around the Visitors Center and appreciated the beauty of the falling snow.

 Red Canyon hoodoos are unique from those of nearby Bryce Canyon.
 In Red Canyon, the hoodoos line the road instead of filling an amphitheater.

 Home Baked Goodies Enroute to Zion National Park

 It remains a small community.
-The bakery and restaurant makes for a great stop.
+The bakery and restaurant make for a great stop.
 In season, they offer meals including a traditional German breakfast.
 We were a bit early in the season to purchase a full meal, but there was a selection of tempting pastries.
-They bake breads daily and offer sandwiches.
+They bake bread daily and offer sandwiches.

 Entering Zion National Park at the East Entrance

 It was then time to enter one of the most beautiful places in the United States.
 Traveling in on Highway 9 provides the visitor with a most impressive way to enter the park.
 There is a 1.1-mile tunnel through the side of the mountains and the tunnel has picture windows carved into the rock.
 It was through those windows that we glimpsed the majesty of what we were about to see in Zion National Park.